domvwt/msc-thesis/thesis/thesis-processed.md

 0.767.
 The CatBoost model achieved an AUC-ROC of 0.639 and an AUC-PR of 0.104.

-95% confidence intervalsare provided for the AUC-ROC and AUC-PR scores.
+95% confidence intervals are provided for the AUC-ROC and AUC-PR scores.
 These are calculated using the bootstrap method [@DavisonBootstrapMethods] for 10,000 iterations.